rendall/icebreakers/QUESTIONS.md

   * What is the meaning of your name?
   * What is your absolute dream job?
   * What is your favorite TV show?
-  * What is your favourite holiday and why?
+  * What is your favorite holiday and why?
-  * What is your favourite meal to cook and why?
+  * What is your favorite meal to cook and why?
-  * What is your favourite season of the year and why?
+  * What is your favorite season of the year and why?
-  * What is your favourite sport to watch and why?
+  * What is your favorite sport to watch and why?
-  * What is your favourite time of the day and why?
+  * What is your favorite time of the day and why?
   * What is your most used emoji?
   * What languages do you know how to speak?
   * What movie have you seen recently that you would recommend and why?